Young people in custody

 - in the year ending March 2019, more young people were in custody for violence against the person than any other type of offence

-The number of young people in youth custody was too small to make reliable generalisations about specific ethnic groups.
-Because of this, we show data for 4 ethnic groups:
+The number of young people in youth custody was too small to make reliable generalisations about specific ethnic groups, so data is shown for 4 aggregated groups:

 - Other (including Asian)

-For types of offence and custodial order, we show data for 2 ethnic groups to make sure estimates are reliable:
+For types of offence and custodial order, data is shown for 2 ethnic groups (White and Other) to make sure estimates are reliable.

 |Black||Mixed||White||Other including Asian||Unknown|